Wilhelm-Lee/Carnival/README.md

 >BTW, if you'd like to have C/CXX compilers on Android, there's my project [Attraction (Early development stage)](https://github.com/WilliamPascal/Attraction).
 >If there were any questions, please contact via e-mail at "williampascal_official@outlook.com".
 I might not be reply in time, thank you.

+__\[2nd Jul, 2023\]__
+Delayed due to unforeseeable causes, major progress isn't affected.
+Dependencies were increased, more work has to be put in.
+I have no companionship on developing this project, please contact me if you got any questions.

 ## Trouble shooting
 Q0: What license does this project hold?
 A0: [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)